ViktarTolstsik/InterviewQGen/README.md

 # InterviewQGen

-A modern, fully local interview question generator with a Blazor Server frontend and .NET backend, powered by a local LLM (Ollama).
+A modern, fully local interview question generator made entirely via Cursor with a Blazor Server frontend and .NET backend, powered by a local LLM (Ollama).
 No OpenAI or paid APIs required.

 ## Features
 - Generate relevant interview questions based on your job description